ssenanb/Edge-AI-Based-Real-Time-Ambient-Quality-Classification/README.md

 # Project Description

 This project implements a distributed environmental monitoring system using two STM32 Discovery boards.
 The STM32F0 board acts as a sensor node, collecting temperature, humidity, and gas data via BME280 and MQ135 sensors and transmitting them to the STM32F4 processing unit using SPI with DMA for high-efficiency data transfer.
 The STM32F4 unit, running on FreeRTOS, processes these inputs through an Edge Impulse-trained machine learning model to classify ambient air quality into three categories: normal, dangerous, and abnormal.
-The final classification results and system status are continuously monitored in real-time via Serial Wire Output (SWO).
+The final classification results and system status are continuously monitored in real-time via Serial Wire Output.

 # Software Architecture